 This step holds the largest amount of work in SaaS software development.
-Developing a SaaS application from scratch requires an entire team of dedicated experts and it might take months for the development.
+Building a SaaS application from scratch requires an entire team of dedicated experts and it might take months for the development.

 The design phase has multiple cycles and results in essential artifacts like the software architecture document, user stories, style guides and mockups, and sometimes even a functional prototype.
 You can opt for a single- or multi-tenant approach.

 The single-tenant architecture provides each client with their own server when using your software.
 It’s more suitable for bigger clients who may exhaust your resources quickly.

 Whereas, the multi-tenant architecture enables multiple users to access the same database through separate accounts, meaning they’re unaware of the other’s existence.
 There are two ways to implement the multi-tenant approach:

 The next step is choosing your nearshore software development tech stack, which is the foundation of your web app.
 Many factors come into play like flexibility, scalability, budget, and speed while deciding how you want to build your application.

 To account for future alterations to the software, from scaling and improving performance to operational flexibility and enhanced security, you need to divide your software’s data into separate data stores — partitions.
 This way, it’s easier to handle each partition separately without the complexity of the entire database.